 Kabbalah - Ancient and Modern

-This web site describes the way in which Kabbalah underpins aspects of Jewish practice and thought as well as how it can be applied to everyday life.
+The Kabbalistic content of this web site develops the work of Z'ev ben Shimon Halevi (Warren Kenton) to describe the way in which Kabbalah underpins aspects of Jewish practice and thought as well as how it can be applied to everyday life.

-There are also instructions for making Diagrams of the The Tree of Life, Jacob's Ladder and the Menorah.
+Instructions are available for anyone wishing to make Diagrams of the The Tree of Life, Jacob's Ladder and the Menorah.

 Please scroll down for a selection of articles on Kabbalah.